Understand your needs

 As there is a wide variety of ad-blocking programs and browser extensions available, here are a few aspects to pay attention to when choosing the right one:

 NordVPN’s CyberSec technology efficiently blocks suspicious domains so that no malware or other cyber threats can infect your device.
-It also effectively blocks ads on mobile.
+It also effectively blocks annoying ads on mobile.
 On top of that, it will hide unwanted pop-ups, autoplay video ads, and other advertising material the moment you enter a website.
 Just make sure you download our VPN for android from our official website as it no longer blocks ads if downloaded from Google Play store due to Google’s policies.